Moritz344/Twitch-Chat/README.md

 Exit with Ctrl + c

 # Info
 you need to edit the secret.env and replace it with your ACCESS TOKEN.

+# Twitch Gui App
+Working on a gui app for Twitch-Chat.

 ## Author
 - [@Moritz344](https://www.github.com/Moritz344)